TrackerSB/IEEEAITestChallenge2021/deliverable1/README.md

 ## Introduction

+This document represents our written simulation test report.

-This document introduces our team, describes the main goal and approaches while preparing Deliverable 1, and concludes with a summary of our experience with the IEEE AI Testing Challenge so far.
+In this document, we introduce our team, describe the main goal and approaches while preparing Deliverable 1, i.e., the generated test scenario scripting methods, and conclude with a summary of our experience with the IEEE AI Testing Challenge so far.

 Additionally, as a teaser, we include few ideas for Deliverable 2.
-Notably, we will not generate simulations from NHTSA crash reports, as we already published an approach [1] and implemented a tool [2] for doing that.
-We feel this might not be entirely novel.
+Notably, we will not generate simulations from NHTSA crash reports, as we already published an approach for doing that [1] and implemented in an open-source tool [2].
+We feel submitting the same approach for this tool competition might be not entirely fair and novel.

+## TL;DR

+We implemented several tests that covered the six suggested test cases and experimented with different levels of automation (manual test, parameter exploration, etc.).
+However, despite our previous experience in the domain and the hard work we put into preparing Deliverable 1, we could not run our tests against a fully functional Apollo installation.
+For example,  in our installation, both the Radar and Control modules did not work.
+Therefore, following the suggestions from the Challenge Web site, we created "unit tests" instead.
+Consequently, our scripts rely on `pytest` as the underlying testing framework and generate standard (HTML) testing reports.
+Notably, our scripts implement both positive and negative cases, i.e., they drive the ego car to pass and purposely fail the tests.

 ## The Team